buhuiyonggou/job_housekeeper/README.md

 You can:

-1.Trace your job applications
+- Trace your job applications
-2.Analyze your application history, by time, category, and status 3.Management your resume
+- Analyze your application history, by time, category, and status
+- Management your resume
-4.Consult AI for suggestions
+- Consult AI for suggestions

 ## Key Skills and Tools
 - **Skills**: TypeScript, Next.js, React, PostgreSQL